HomeLeadership

 Does your board include representatives from broad regional stakeholders?

 The Pacific Northwest Hydrogen Association’s Board of Directors includes representatives from Tribal Nations, labor, business and industry, higher education, government, and the environmental community spanning the region.
-We will also have representation from these groups on our planned Community Benefits Plan governing board.

 What demographics will be served by the board?